PHIL 247 Philosophy in Literature • 5 Cr.

 After completing this class, students should be able to:

-- recognize important philosophical schools of thought as found in literature.
+- Identify important philosophical schools of thought as found in literature.

-- articulate and express the positions of the related philosophy schools.
+- Articulate the positions of the related philosophical schools of thought.

-- articulate and express the positions of the author.
+- Articulate and express the philosophical positions of a literary author.

-- discriminate between their own position and the author’s position on the issue in question.
+- Discriminate between one’s own position and an author’s position on the issue in question.

-- apply analytic principles (e.g., inductive and deductive reasoning skills) to demonstrate understanding of and evaluate author’s position.
+- Apply analytic principles (e.g., inductive and deductive reasoning skills) to evaluating an author’s position.

-- create a position of their own on the basis of their analyses of the author’s position.
+- Formulate a position of one’s own on the basis of one’s analyses of an author’s position.